-This page was created in 2013 to bring together several ideas involving parental belief about sugar.
+This page was created to bring together several ideas involving parental belief about sugar.

 This website has for many years had information refuting the idea that sugar is addictive, or that sugar makes kids hyperactive.
 There are dozens of descriptions of kids choosing other foods over sugar when there's an array and sweets are as readily available as any other food.